johnha881/AWS-Projects/EventBridge-InProgress/README.md

    - IAM policies for access.
    - Least privilege to send and receive events.
-   - Cloudwatch log to see user activity.
+   - CloudWatch log to see user activity.
    - AWS encryption at rest and in transit.

 ### SNS

    - Topic policies to limit who can publish and subscribe.
-   - Serverside encryption on topics.
+   - Server-side encryption on topics.
-   - IAM User, Roles and policies for access.
+   - IAM users, roles, and policies for access.

 ### SQS

    - Least privilege to send and receive events.
-   - IAM User, Roles and policies for access.
+   - IAM users, roles, and policies for access.
-   - SSL encryption of messages on flight.
+   - SSL encryption of messages in transit.

 ### Step Functions

-   - IAM User, Roles and policies for access from service to service.
+   - IAM users, roles, and policies for access.